Combining AI, IoT, and Blockchain

 What’s more, all these three innovations can converge to serve us even better!
 Check our guide on maximizing the value of AI, IoT, and blockchain development in the form of robust, secure technological infrastructures.
 The future starts today, and here is how this happens.

 Understanding Blockchain, AI, and IoT

 To capture the unique potential AI, IoT, and blockchain present today, one should understand what these terms mean.
 So, let’s begin with their definitions and a brief overview of their significance.

-AI, as the name suggests, is the capacity of intelligent machines.
+AI in finance, as the name suggests, is the capacity of intelligent machines.
 With the advancement of technology, machines have learned to learn from human input, thus making fast and intelligent decisions.
 As a result of AI advancement, machine learning has become commonplace, with smart AI algorithms giving users better insights into big data, allowing businesses to understand their clients’ preferences better, and moving automation to a whole new level (e.g., autonomous vehicles, specialized robots, etc.).

 The market potential of AI is immense, with a market of less than $360 million in 2016 expected to grow into a $31 billion industry by 2025.
 Thus, the immense prospects of AI in the tech-savvy world can hardly be put into question.